Cultivating Green Champions

 You will also be given leadership training, support, and resources to implement action within your community to design and lead service-oriented environmental stewardship projects throughout the program.
 Overall, through workshops and service opportunities as well as implementing an action project, you have an opportunity to foster respectful relationships with the land and your communities.

 The program is free and will take place virtually and in-person in the Region of Peel in accordance with COVID-19 health and safety protocols.
 Transportation to and from in-person locations will be provided and/or subsidized.
-This program will take place until December 2023 with most learning opportunities occurring from June to December 2023.
+Registration will remain open until December 2023, and project activities will run until March 2024.

 Eligibility Criteria